-We are ~ 55/60 of youth.
-We love travelling North America with our small campervan, in Europe (we are from Austria) also with motor/bike and tent.
+We are +/- 60 of youth.
+We love travelling North America and Europe with our small camper-van.

 We are rather experienced campers; this way of cruising the world led us through wide parts of Europe, the northernmost and southernmost regions of Africa and - first time in 2013 - also the US and Canada.
 Crossed the continent from Alaska to Newfieland, from Key West to San Francisco.